-Entrepreneurship: Product & Service Creation
+Entrepreneurship: Product & Service Creation 3 crs.
+3 hrs.

 SBE 100

 This course examines the building blocks of entrepreneurship, including an analysis of the entrepreneur and exploration of business opportunities.
 The course includes the investigation and practice of products and service creation.
 The emphasis will be on applying entrepreneurship concepts to a business idea and developing an entrepreneurial mindset.
 Corequisite: Corequisite of BUS 104 only for Business majors